 Perhaps one of the most important points to consider is how much you pay for your power and when.
 If you have time-of-use billing, you are much better off generating solar power in the afternoon during the peak billing period.
 If your panels face west of north, you will push the output of your solar system into the afternoon, and during summer output will continue up until 8 pm.
 If you have time-of-use billing, we normally say to take an average of 30 cents per kWh when estimating the potential benefit to your power bill.

 According to Renewable Energy World, shading of as little as 9% of a solar system connected to a central inverter, can lead to a system-wide decline in power output by as much as 54%.

 The below image is a great example of how micro inverters can significantly increase output.
 In this image, the system will be working at near maximum output, despite the patchy shade.
 With a string inverter, the system will be outputting almost no power because of the panels in the bottom right.
 I have heard a bit of talk about bypass diodes lately.
 It is important to state that bypass diodes are designed to help stop hot spots on panels from bird droppings and the like.
 They do not work in the same way as microinverters and will not help maximise output in shaded conditions like microinverters do.

 If you have patchy shade, please call the Solaray Team for more information.
 We have shade analysis tools that can help us provide professional advice on whether you need micro inverters or not, and to what extent shade will impact the predicted output of your system.
 We also have detailed product advice on the Enphase Micro Inverter System.

-We work a little differently here at Solaray; we help you find the right solution – without the sales pressure.
-We want you to make an informed decision and we want to you to buy the system that fits your requirements.
+We work a little differently here at Solaray; we help you find the right solution – without any pressure.
+We want you to make an informed decision and we want you to buy the system that fits your requirements.